nettracex/nettracex-tui/docs/GORELEASER.md

 GoReleaser is a release automation tool for Go projects.
 It builds binaries for multiple platforms, creates archives, generates checksums, and publishes releases to GitHub.

+**Version**: This project uses GoReleaser v2 for enhanced features and performance.

 ## Setup

 ### Prerequisites